Get to Know Me

 Hi!
 My name is Karina and I am an internationally recognized educational consultant specializing in the needs of children with autism.
 I have over 30 years of experience as an educator, a behavioural therapist, an educational tutor, a course developer and educational technology specialist.

-I currently spend most of my time as an Associate Teacher at Monash University Australia while I complete my PhD.
+I currently spend most of my time as an Associate Teacher at Monash University Australia and spending time with my family.

 I work in the Education department, with my main passion being inclusive education.
 I also run the Professional Certificate of Education Support at the Peninsula Campus.